 The main tour in the museum is a 35-minute animatronic experience that relays the year-long horror of the Salem Witch Trials.
 I'm glad I went, although I can't say we skipped away from the sobering lesson against societal hysteria and ungrounded accusations.
 (The museum is closed in January.)

 Take in a Witch Trial or Ghost Tour

 If you want to really get inside the minds of the Puritan townsfolk during the witch trials, Cry Innocent is a must-see.
 Run by History Alive!, the interactive performance invites audiences to sit on the jury and even vote on the outcome at the pre-trial of Bridget Bishop, the first person executed during the 1692 ordeal.
-Now in its 24th year, the show gives a fascinating insight into fear and paranoia in a community.
+The show, which has been running for decades, gives a fascinating insight into fear and paranoia in a community.
 October is peak season, but private off-season performances for groups can be booked via the website.